Monday, 20 March 2023

 HISTORY AND INSCRIPTIONS

-As Hultzsch’s 1893 CE visit report records “of the shrine itself, only the lower portions remain standing and the mandapa in front of shrine threatens to collapse at any moment.
+As Hultzsch’s 1893 CE visit report records, “of the shrine itself, only the lower portions remain standing, and the mandapa in front of the shrine threatens to collapse at any moment.
 The bases of the shrine and the mandapa bear 17 inscriptions.
-Of these 14 inscriptions were copied and published and the remaining three were omitted as they are incomplete”.
+Of these, 14 inscriptions were copied and published, and the remaining three were omitted as they are incomplete”.
 The Chozha king Rajakesarivarman’s period inscription speaks about the ancient name of Ukkal as… “Sivachudamani Mangalam”.
-Another name “Aparajita Chaturvedi Mangalam”, is undoubtedly Pallava's name.
-Rajasimha bore the name “Sivachudamani” and Aparajita was the last Pallava King.
-Hence we may conclude that during the 7th Century, this place was called Sivachudamani Chaturvedi Mangalam, in the name of Rajasimha, and the same was changed to “Aparajita Chaturvedi Mangalam”, during Aparajita Pallava period and once again the same was changed as Sri “Vikramabharana Chaturvedi Mangalam” during Chozha’s period.
-The name of the Moolavar / temple name as Bhuvanamanicka Vishnu Grham might have been obtained from the Queen of Nrpatunga varman as “Pritivimanickam”.
-The two names Pritivimanickam and Bhuvanamanickam, there absolutely the same and have no difference.
-Hence if we study further the fragment inscriptions on the wall, it may throw some light on the name of moolavar.
+Another name, “Aparajita Chaturvedi Mangalam”, is undoubtedly Pallava's name.
+Rajasimha bore the name “Sivachudamani”, and Aparajita was the last Pallava King.
+Hence, we may conclude that during the 7th century, this place was called Sivachudamani Chaturvedi Mangalam, in the name of Rajasimha, and the same was changed to “Aparajita Chaturvedi Mangalam” during the Aparajita Pallava period, and once again the same was changed to Sri “Vikramabharana Chaturvedi Mangalam” during the Chozha period.
+The name of the Moolavar / temple name, as Bhuvanamanicka Vishnu Gruham, might have been obtained from the Queen of Nrpatunga varman as “Pritivimanickam”.
+The two names Pritivimanickam and Bhuvanamanickam there absolutely the same and have no difference.
+Hence, if we study further the fragment inscriptions on the wall, it may throw some light on the name of moolavar.
 The Chozha inscription refers to Moolavar’s name as “Thiruvoymozhidevar”.

 Pallava King Kambavarman’s 10th reign year inscription records the endowment of feeding two Brahmins daily from the interest of 100 kadi paddy, for the same 400 kadi paddy was given to this temple’s sabha.

-The Chozha King Aditha –II ( Karikala ) ( 964 CE ) ) 4th reign year inscription starts with his meikeerthi as Veerapandian Thalai koNda – வீர பாண்டியன் தலை கொண்ட - records that a cultivator named as Vellalan ….
-Puliyan’s son Senai granted one patti of land from the proceeds of which water ( 3 tubs through etram ) and fire pans had to supply to the mandapa frequented by Brahmanas.
-For the meritorious purpose of supplying to the Brahmasthana in this Village water for 6 months and fire pans for 6 months and of constructing a water lever in front of the western of the mandapa.
+The Chozha King Aditha–II (Karikala) (964 CE) 4th reign year inscription starts with his meikeerthi as Veerapandian Thalai koNda – வீர பாண்டியன் தலை கொண்ட - records that a cultivator named as Vellalan ….
+Puliyan’s son Senai granted one patti of land from the proceeds of which water (3 tubs through etram) and fire pans had to be supplied to the mandapa frequented by Brahmanas.
+For the meritorious purpose of supplying to the Brahmasthana in this village for 6 months and fire pans for 6 months, and of constructing a water lever in front of the western part of the mandapa.

-The Chozha King Rajaraja Chozha-I’s 13th reign year ( 998 CE ), inscription starts with his meikeerthi as – salai kalamaruthu – சாலை கலமறுத்து.., records the endowment of Naivedyam to moolavar Thiruvaimozhidevar’s mid day pooja.
-For the same 550 kuli land was gifted to this temple by Chozha nattu Kaduvangudi Kadungudaiyan Narayanan Rajasimha.
+The Chozha King Rajaraja Chozha-I’s 13th reign year ( 998 CE ), the inscription starts with his meikeerthi as – salai kalamaruthu – சாலை கலமறுத்து.., records the endowment of Naivedyam to moolavar Thiruvaimozhidevar’s mid-day pooja.
+For the same 550 kuli, land was gifted to this temple by Chozha Nattu Kaduvangudi Kadungudaiyan Narayanan Rajasimha.

-The Chozha King Rajakesarivarman’s 23rd reign year inscription records the endowment of feeding 12 learned Brahmins from the interest earned to the deposit of 200 Kalanju gold, Brahmadhiraja.
+The Chozha King Rajakesarivarman’s 23rd reign year inscription records the endowment of feeding 12 learned Brahmins from the interest earned on the deposit of 200 Kalanju gold, Brahmadhiraja.

-Another Parakesarivaraman alias Rajendra Chozha-I’s 4th reign year inscription records the maintenance of two boats plying in the Village eri for the same 3000 kuli land as irayili after sale and 5 water levers was gifted by Rajendra Chozha-I’s servant Komulan Araiyan Balathevan, of Kuvalaikodu alias Anavarata Sundaranallur a village in Kuvalaikodu nadu of Venkuntra Kottam.
+Another Parakesarivaraman alias Rajendra Chozha-I’s 4th reign year inscription records the maintenance of two boats plying in the Village eri for the same 3000 kuli land as irayili after sale and 5 water levers were gifted by Rajendra Chozha-I’s servant Komulan Araiyan Balathevan, of Kuvalaikodu alias Anavarata Sundaranallur, a village in Kuvalaikodu nadu of Venkuntra Kottam.

 The Rajakesarivarman alias Rajaraja Chozha-I’s 29th reign year inscription records the excavation of a well in the name of the King, assigned an allowance of Paddy to the men who distributed water in a shed which was near the well at Ukkal Melaiperumvazhi by the King’s servant, who belongs to Chozha Mandalathu Thenkarai Nattu, Nidha Vinotha Valanattu Aavoor KooRRathu Aavoorudayan Kannan Aaruthan.